uptane/uptane.github.io/blog/2024-01-23-GSoC-Annoucement/index.md

 ## Join the Discussion 🗣️

 If you have any doubts and want to discuss something or want resources, don't forget to join our [Discord server](https://discord.gg/SUNJ3gjm9j).
-We have a dedicated channel for GSoC named [#gsoc](https://discord.gg/jJrCAzTxtp) to answer your doubts.
+We have a dedicated channel for GSoC named [#gsoc](https://discord.gg/jJrCAzTxtp) to answer any questions.

 Let's make Uptane GSoC 2024 ☀️ a collaborative success 🚀!